gradle/gradle/design-docs/managed-component-model.md

 - Subtype can be cast and used as `BinarySpecInternal`
 - Subtype cannot be created via `BinaryContainer` (i.e. top level `binaries` node) - (requires node backing)
 - Can successfully create binary represented by `JarBinarySpec` subtype

-# Feature 5: Plugin author declares internal views for model element types

-Allow a plugin author to declare internal views for a particular type.

 ## Plugin author declares internal view for custom component type